ekremekc/ekremekc.github.io/_pages/about.md

 * structures
 * fluids

 We use different numerical toolkits to address engineering optimization problems.
-See [Interests](https://ekremekc.github.io/portfolio/) page to find out the softwares we use.
+See [Interests](https://ekremekc.github.io/portfolio/) page to find out what we do.

 <!-- Getting started
 ======